Ronald ‘Ronnie’ Sidney Cormack (1930 – ) English anaesthetist

 - Grade I: complete glottis visible

-- Grade II: anterior glottis not seen
+- Grade II: anterior glottis not seen; and only the posterior extremity of the glottis is visible

 - Grade III: epiglottis seen, but not glottis